 Apocalyptic Returns

 Anxieties surrounding the conditions of contemporary capitalism have been closely connected with the resurgence of the zombie in popular culture.
-Since the millennium, a series of high-profile – and often commercially successful – zombie apocalypse narratives have appeared, including Max Brooks’ novel World War Z (2006) and its 2013 film adaptation (dir.
+Since the millennium, a series of high-profile – and often commercially successful – zombie apocalypse narratives have appeared, including Max Brooks’s novel World War Z (2006) and its 2013 film adaptation (dir.
 Marc Forster); I Am Legend (dir.
 Francis Lawrence, 2007), a film that gives Matheson’s novel a more optimistic conclusion; a remake of Romero’s Dawn of the Dead (dir.
 Zack Snyder, 2004), along with director Edgar Wright’s affectionate parody Shaun of the Dead (2004); Swedish novelist John Ajvide Lindqvist’s Handling the Undead (2005; English translation 2009); and the long-running and highly popular television series The Walking Dead (2010–), based on the graphic novels of the same title by Robert Kirkman, Tony Moore and Charlie Adlard (2003–19).
 By no means all zombie apocalypse narratives are critical of contemporary economics or of consumerism – indeed, even those that do offer such critiques are themselves commercial products marketed and sold for ‘consumption’ by their audiences – but the genre does nonetheless often register unease both about the workings of the economy and the possibility of its collapse.
 In Brooks’s World War Z, for example, at least one pharmaceutical executive sees the impending disaster as a business opportunity: ‘A cure would make people buy it only if they thought they were infected.
 But a vaccine!
 That’s preventative!
 People will keep taking that as long as they’re afraid it’s out there!’
 Defending his decision to market ineffective preventatives to a panicking population, the executive insists upon the freedom of the consumer: ‘you wanna blame someone’, he insists, ‘why not start with all the sheep who forked over their greenbacks without bothering to do a little responsible research.
 I never held a gun to their heads.
 They made the choice themselves.’
 As his own testimony demonstrates, this argument is both technically true and misleading.
 The consumers of the useless vaccine were free citizens with the power of choice, but this freedom was always constrained by the manipulation of information by the government, the medical profession and the pharmaceutical industry, each of which colluded in maintaining the fiction that the vaccine was effective.